 Seeing them walk away from a lesson happy and connected?
 HEAVEN.

 So we train what works for the individuals.
-All dogs need to know how to not be rude -jumping, dashing out the door, pulling on the leash are all no-nos - but the other standards that are important to each family member and the work they're willing to do to reach those standards is going to be different to each of them.
+All dogs need to know how to not be rude -jumping, dashing out the door, pulling on the leash are all no-nos - but outside of that I don't care if your dog is on the furniture if you don't...

 Of course, my training takes a different kind of dog owner: